What's the fastest broadband in my area?

 What's the fastest broadband in the UK?

-The fastest widely available broadband available in the UK comes from Virgin Media - its top package has download speeds up to an incredible 300Mb.
+The fastest widely available broadband available in the UK comes from Virgin Media - its top package has incredible average download speeds of 362Mb.
 And most stats show that the majority of homes with that connection do indeed get speeds well beyond 250Mb.

 If you can't get Virgin Media in your area, you'll need to rely on Openreach-based providers - including BT, Sky, TalkTalk, Vodafone, and many more.
-The fastest you can get here is fibre optic broadband with speeds up to 76Mb.
+The fastest you can get here is fibre optic broadband with average speeds between 63Mb and 67Mb.

 Thanks to Openreach's rollout efforts, more than 90% of homes and businesses in the UK have access to fibre, so your chances of grabbing a speedy connection are pretty high.

-Sadly though, if fibre isn't available to you, the fastest packages you can get offer speeds of up to 17Mb on standard ADSL lines.
+Sadly though, if fibre isn't available to you, the fastest packages you can get will give you average speeds of around 10Mb as standard ADSL lines.

 Remember to take those speed figures with a pinch of salt too - they're just the 'up to' speeds on each package, which only the top 10% of homes can reach.
 The actual speed you get may be a fair bit lower, as it can vary a lot based on your precise area, property type, distance from the local cabinet and exchange, and other factors.